leowillyantosantoso/Annotation1.2/README.md

 009 m.mho/cm'
 n075 msec
 1 1 msec
-At the outset there is the difficulty that both sodium and potassium con- ductances increase with a delay when the axon is depolarized but fall with no appreciable infiexion when it is repolarized.
+At the outset there is the difficulty that both sodium and potassium con-ductances increase with a delay when the axon is depolarized but fall with no appreciable infiexion when it is repolarized.
-  - The potassium conductance
-The formal assumptions used to describe the potassium conductance are:
-- n4
-(6)
-dn
-ddn=n (1-n)-Bnn,
-(7 )
-where g
-is a constant with the dimensions of conductance/cm2, cx and /n are rate constants which vary with voltage but not with time and have dimensions of [time]-', n is a dimensionless variable which can vary between 0 and 1.
+  - The potassium conductance The formal assumptions used to describe the potassium conductance are: - n4 (6) dn ddn=n (1-n)-Bnn, (7 ) where g is a constant with the dimensions of conductance/cm2, cx and /n are rate constants which vary with voltage but not with time and have dimensions of [time]-', n is a dimensionless variable which can vary between 0 and 1.
   - n represents the proportion ofthe particles in a certain position (for example at the inside of the membrane) and 1- n represents the proportion that are somewhere else (for example at the outside of the membrane).
-  - In the resting state, defined by V = 0, n has a resting value given by anO no-n + finO'
-If V is changed suddenly can and n instantly take up values appropriate to the new voltage.
+  - In the resting state, defined by V = 0, n has a resting value given by anO no-n + finO' If V is changed suddenly can and n instantly take up values appropriate to the new voltage.
   - The solution of (7) which satisfies the boundary condition that n=no when t=O is n=na,,-(nn-no) exp (-t/rn),